Ext groups in Homotopy Type Theory: Introduction

-One cannot assume that there are enough injective or projective modules in HoTT, so we define our Ext groups to be \emph{Yoneda} Ext groups.
-These were first defined in~\cite{Yoneda1954, Yoneda1960}, and are also described in~\cite{Mac63}.
-In this approach, given modules $A$ and $B$ over a ring $R$, the \(n\)-th Ext group \(\eExt{R}^n(B,A)\) is defined as the set of path components of the space (or groupoid) of length-\(n\) exact sequences \(A \to E_1 \to E_2 \to \cdots E_n \to B\) of $R$-modules.
+of $R$-modules.
 For \(n = 1\), this definition can be elegantly carried out in HoTT, by virtue of univalence.
 Specifically, we define \(\SES_R(B,A)\) to be the type of short exact sequences from \(A\) to \(B\) (\cref{dfn:ses1}).
 Using univalence, we see that paths in \(\SES_R(B,A)\) correspond to isomorphisms between short exact sequences, so our type is capturing the correct notion.
 We define (\cref{dfn:ext-1})

-The definition of \(\eExt{R}^n\) for \(n > 1\) is more difficult in HoTT, because we do not know how to correctly represent the type of length-\(n\) exact sequences.
+The definition of \(\eExt{R}^n\) for \(n > 1\) is more difficult in HoTT, because we do not know how to correctly represent the space of length-\(n\) exact sequences.
 Instead we define $\Ext_R^n(B,A)$ to be the set-quotient of a certain type \(\ES{R}^n\) equipped with a relation (\cref{dfn:ext-n}).
-This approach is described in~\cite{Mac63}, and has been formalized in HoTT in~\cite{Fla23}.
+This approach is described in~\cite{Mac63}, and has been formalized in HoTT in~\cite{Fla23} for \(R = \Zb\).
 We show that these types are abelian groups through an operation known as the \emph{Baer sum}~\cite{Baer}.

 One aspect of these resolution-free definitions of Ext groups is that they produce types lying in a larger universe.
-We show that for $n=1$, our Ext groups are essentially small:
+We show that, for $n=1$, our Ext groups are essentially small:

 {\cref{thm:ses-baut}} \begin{thm:ses-baut} Let \(B\) and \( A \) be abelian groups.
 We have a natural equivalence

 In particular, \( \SES_\Zb (B,A) \) and \( \Ext_\Zb^1(B,A) \) are equivalent to small types. \end{thm:ses-baut}